 These three episodes have taught the government that all it needs in order to govern is to advertise.
-It recognizes that its constituency is the rentseeker and not the people.
+It recognises that its constituency is the rent-seeker and not the people.
 Hence it does not feel the need to legislate or regulate.
 Certainly, the government is not going to make the political mistake of actually enforcing any law or regulation that exists.
 Advertisements are useful because they give the impression of government concern and activity.

 Nowadays the government is concerned about adulteration.
 It has done nothing to set up government measures or standards of purity or sanctions against adulteration.
 Nor has it any means of investigating such crimes or enforcing punishments against such crimes.
 Needless to say no one has, nor will be jailed for this crime.
 What the government is doing, however, is running advertisements against adulteration.
 Front page, back page everywhere these days there are advertisements against adulteration.
 Perhaps the only purpose is to give some budgetary resources to the newspapers, thus keeping them happy.
 In this way, the media can be bribed into not publishing any serious evidence on government ineptitude and corruption.
-At least these advertisements are not going to do much against adulteration.
+At least these advertisements perform some function, for without a doubt such advertisements are not going to do much against adulteration.

-Participatory or predatory government
+Participatory or Predatory Government